10 Special Considerations for Planning the Perfect Container Garden

 Location

 What’s the best place for your container garden?
+Check the seed packets and growing information to see if they need full sun or partial shade.
 In addition to considerations about light and weather, you’ll also want a place that you can easily get to so that you can take care of it.
 If you’re growing vegetables or herbs, is your garden close to your kitchen or in an easy spot for harvesting?

 Watering